krisjscott/Civic-Issue-App/README.md

-#### 🏙️ Civic Issue App
+# 🏙️ Civic Issue App

 A mobile + backend platform that lets citizens report civic issues, track their resolution, and collaborate with local authorities.
 Built for Jharkhand & Bihar communities.
+SIH 2025 project

 ## 🚀 Features